-This course includes advanced computer imaging techniques.
-Emphasis is placed on creative applications of digital technology.
-Upon completion, students should be able to demonstrate command of computer systems and applications to express their personal vision.
-This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.
+This course introduces the language of painting and the use of various painting materials.
+Emphasis is placed on the understanding and use of various painting techniques, media, and color principles.
+Upon completion, students should be able to demonstrate competence in course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.